Skip to main content

 What is pharmacogenetic testing?

-The results can help our doctors prescribe drugs that are the most effective and safest for us, with the least likelihood of negative side effects.
+The results can help our doctors prescribe drugs that are the most effective and safest for us, with the least likelihood of negative side effects, and without the frustration of trial-and-error prescribing that may prolong your recovery.

 Who benefits from testing?

-By taking the right medications at the right doses based on our DNA, we can feel better, faster and return to work sooner, confident in our treatment, saving time, worry and costs for all.
+By taking the right medications at the right doses based on our DNA, we can feel better, faster, confident in our treatment, saving time, worry and costs for all.

 It is important to note that pharmacogenetic testing looks at gene markers to determine our tolerance to certain medications.
 There are other factors, beyond genes, which can also affect our response to drugs such as age, weight and diet.